 All six dancers have plenty of potential.
 I look forward to seeing what is next for them!

-> Visit www.ballet.org.uk to learn more about English National Ballet and current productions.
+Visit the English National Ballet website for information on current productions.